 JONI MILLER fondly remembers being introduced to part-singing as a kid at summer camp in Rhode Island.
 She’s been singing and acting ever since, as a third-grade teacher, with community theaters and choirs and, since 2017, with NST.
 She says, “It’s a real thrill to perform in front of a group of people and see the audience reactions.”
 When Joni’s not onstage, she’s doing her best to get you in our seats as NST’s Publicity Director.

-LYNNE NEILSON is performing in her second NST show.
+LYNNE NEILSON is performing in her third NST show.
 But she’s no stranger to performing since she’s been singing in choirs and playing handbells for four decades.
 She’s one of 150 singers in Tualatin’s Celebration Community Choir, a gospel group whose members represent 46 area churches.
 Though a relative newcomer to NST, she’s jumped right in, serving on our board of directors and working behind the scenes.

-DIANNE POLIVKA is appearing in her third NST show.
+DIANNE POLIVKA is appearing in her fourth NST show.
 A native of Ohio, its school choruses and church choirs, Dianne’s been singing as long as she can remember.
 She moved to the northwest in 1980 – first to Portland, but then she spent 35 years in Olympia, where she sang with the Olympia Chorale and Light Opera.
 She moved to King City in 2024 and started singing with the King City Chorus and the Tualatin Presbyterian Church choir.

 ALI GOODWIN ROSKAM says “I really love doing what I do.”
 And she does a lot!
 At 16 she was recording in Hollywood.
 In the mid-1960s she was touring with a Young-Americans type group.
 In the 1970s she was dancing at USO shows with a Polynesian ensemble and, as you’ll soon learn, Oh boy, does she know poi!
 Once she moved to Oregon in the 1990s she directed and choreographed for the Classy Cats, a female group she founded.